Myriam Abel: Early career

 Myriam Abel began singing at the age of ten and, at the age of thirteen, participated in a singing competition.
 She then decided to take singing lessons at Les Voix d'Or with Indira Henni, who also became her artistic director.
 She then had her television debut on the program Je passe à la télé on 2 May 1997.
 The public vote for her was 93%.

-Abel sang with various bands such as those of Gilles Pellegrini and René Coll.
+Abel sang with various bands, including Gilles Pellegrini and René Coll.
 The young songwriter Tristan Fedoras noticed her and contacted Indira Henni in 1997.
 He wrote several songs for her.
-He also became her new manager before moving on to focus more on his own musical style.
+He also became her new manager before moving on to focus on his own musical style.
 Together, they recorded their first songs.
 Abel entered a rising star competition with seventy singers in 1998 in Beaune (Côte-d'Or) and won.
-However, the producers decided that the show would then only become dedicated to juniors, which eliminated Myriam Abel.
+However, the producers then decided that the show would be dedicated only to juniors, which eliminated Myriam Abel.
 In December 1998, she recorded new songs composed by Tristan Fedoras and Corinne Calame.
-She was selected for the Golden Rose of Antibes Contest on 2 July 1999 where she finished second.
+She was selected for the Golden Rose of Antibes Contest on 2 July 1999, where she won second place.

 Abel was selected by Disney to record When She Loved Me for the French release of Toy Story 2 (the song was retitled Quand elle m'aimait encore on the official French soundtrack).
 She recorded the song under the name Myriam Morea and continued to use the pseudonym.

 In January 2000, she attended the KKL party at the Palais des Sports, Lætitia Larusso's first party.
-There she met Gloria Gaynor's producers, whom she went on to work with for two years.
-With these producers, she recorded several songs including Comme je t'aime, which she performed at La Chance on 19 October 2000 but was not released as a single until 2001.
+There she met Gloria Gaynor's producers, and worked with them for two years.
+With these producers, she recorded several songs including Comme je t'aime, which she performed at La Chance on 19 October 2000.
+The song was released as a single in 2001.